up73k/videoly-task/README.md

 *Fetch*

-Just run fetch-script:
+Just run fetch-script

 `$ yarn fetch month=jul site=www.shop1.com`

 or

 `$ npm run fetch month=july site=shop1.com`

-It will be the same result in both cases
+It will be the same result in both cases.

 I've decided to fetch data with raw SQL-query and without using `Sequelize` models (which created and working :) for populated data because current task resolved more simple way.
 I hope I have correctly understood the intent.